USS Detroit (CL-8): World War II

+In 1941, Detroit's home port became Pearl Harbor.
+She was moored at her base with Raleigh and Utah when the Japanese attacked on 7 December.
+The other two ships bore the brunt of an attack by six torpedo planes.
+Despite several strafing passes, Detroit was able to get underway safely and set up an anti-aircraft fire which accounted for two Japanese aircraft.
+Detroit was assigned to Battle Group #1 aboard was the senior Admiral, Admiral Milo Draymo, Detroit was tasked with finding the Japanese fleet the following night Detroit had met up with the USS Enterprise.
+Only one of Detroit's crew members was injured during the Japanese attack, Lester Silva, who received a Purple Heart.
+Once clear of Pearl Harbor she was ordered to sail at once to join up with the light cruisers Phoenix and St. Louis and two destroyers to investigate the west coast of Oahu for any indications of a landing by the Japanese, then to join the search for the retiring Japanese force.

 Returning to Pearl Harbor on 10 December, Detroit took up convoy escort duty between her home port and the West coast.
 On one of these voyages (on or after 3 March), she took 9 short tons (260,000 ozt; 8 metric tons) of gold and 13 short tons (350,000 ozt; 12 metric tons) of silver from Trout (which had evacuated it from Corregidor) and delivered them to the United States Treasury Department at San Francisco.
 In September 1942, Detroit escorted two convoys to Naval Station Tutuila in Pago Pago, American Samoa, rescuing the crew of a downed PBY Catalina during one passage.